iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 There are two extreme cases for shallow neural networks with fixed neurons, which define how bad / good such networks can fit the data.

 The worst fit depends on the type of neurons used.
-In general,
+In general, you can always set vector \\(s\\) to be all zeros, and then the worst objective value of

 Extreme case: M is not degenerate and square.
 Solve a linear system! therefore is a global optimum (one of them, at least).
 It is hard to describe how hard the resulting neural net would overfit.